ashtuchkin/u2f/README.md

 }

 function authenticationVerificationHandler(req, res) {
+  // 5.
+Fetch the user's public key from the server-side datastore.
+This field should have been
+  // saved after the registration procedure. const publicKey = ...

-  // 4.
+  // 6.
 Verify the authentication response from the client against the authentication request saved
-  // in the server-side session. const result = u2f.checkSignature(req.session.authRequest, req.body.authResponse);
+  // in the server-side session. const result = u2f.checkSignature(req.session.authRequest, req.body.authResponse, publicKey);

   if (result.successful) {
     // Success!